Pratham083/paper-trading-app/README.md

 Response fields: `page, size, total_pages, total_users, top_users, my_rank`

 ## Architechtural Design
-This app follows a microservices architechture for the deployment.
-Frontend is served as a static site and backend is hosted on a separate server.
+This app follows a microservices architechture (in production).
+On the live version, frontend and backend are hosted on separate servers.

 ### Main branch Architechture
 Note: the main branch works on localhost